 In March 2017, researcher David Sinclair and his team published a study in the journal Science showing that by feeding mice the NAD+ precursor, NMN, they were able to restore lost NAD+ levels within hours .
 In just a week, some signs of aging in muscle and other tissues had been reversed so much so that the researchers could no longer tell the difference between these 2-year-old mice and the tissues of 4-month-old mice.

-This study also showed the exact mechanism by which NAD+ facilitates DNA repair via a special pocket-like structure; you can learn more about that experiment here.
+This study also showed the exact mechanism by which NAD+ facilitates DNA repair via a special pocket-like structure.
 The study has implications for cancer survivors, aging research, and even potentially space travel, given that DNA damage is the primary reason for genomic instability and makes us prone to cancer and aging.
 Being able to boost our DNA repair would be very useful indeed for repairing DNA damage from aging, cancer, and environmental radiation, which is prevalent in space.

 In 2018, a study by David Sinclair and his team showed that vascular aging could also be reversed using NMN .
 Compromised blood flow plays a key role in aging, since it starves tissues and organs, including the brain, of the essential nutrients and oxygen they need.
 This loss of blood supply is also implicated in sarcopenia, the age-related loss of muscle mass that leads to frailty and loss of independence in older people due to poor mobility.